aseaboyer-intrax/stdclassjs/README.md

 * `StdClass.mixin( [ true, ] Function constructor )`
     * Takes a required constructor function argument.
     * Attaches the `extend`, `implement`, `neo`, and `cleanupClassHelpers` static methods to constructors that were not created by StdClass.
-    * Useful for adding StdClass inheritance to classes that cannot directly inherit from StdClass.
+    * Useful for adding StdClass tools to classes that cannot directly inherit from StdClass.
     * Also returns the constructor it's attached to, just in case you want to attach it to something else.

 _All_ of the above methods are completely portable.
 You can attach any of them to any function and they will just work.